mehtapugur/javascript-study/freeCodeCamp.md

  It is possible to have both local and global variables with the same name.
 When you do this, the local variable takes precedence over the global variable.

+ In order for JavaScript to compare two different data types (for example, numbers and strings), it must convert one type to another.
+This is known as "Type Coercion".
+Once it does, however, it can compare terms as follows:
+ `
+1   ==  1   // true
+1   ==  2   // false
+1   == '1'  // true
+"3" ==  3   // true `

+- Comparison with the Strict Equality Operator
+`
+3 ===  3   // true
+3 === '3'  // false`

+3 == '3'  // returns true because JavaScript performs type conversion from string to number 3 === '3' // returns false because the types are different and type conversion is not performed

+- Note
+In JavaScript, you can determine the type of a variable or a value with the typeof operator, as follows: typeof 3   // returns 'number' typeof '3' // returns 'string'

+- Inequality Operator
+`3 !==  3   // false
+3 !== '3'  // true
+4 !==  3   // true `